JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 If you are asked for a password please ask one of the helpers at the station to proide it.

 ## Login to Cloud Foundry
-open cloud foundry in a browser by visiting:  http://run.pivotal.io
+Open cloud foundry in a browser by visiting:  http://run.pivotal.io
-   username: demo1@johnfunk.com
+   *username: demo1@johnfunk.com
-   password:  ask one of the helpers
+   *password:  ask one of the helpers

 ##Navigate to the Application in Pivotal Cloud Foundry
 First click on the 'Denver-CloudBrews' space as shown below: